 For too long, straight white non-disabled privileged characters have dominated literature.
 Fiona Wood, Michael Pryor and Meg Mundell have each written diverse characters: ethnic diversity, characters with disabilities and homeless teenagers.
 Nalini Haynes asks them about diversity in YA, their inspirations and why diversity is important.

 Fiona Wood’s first young adult novel, Six Impossible Things, was shortlisted for the Children’s Book Council of Australia (CBCA) Book of the Year, Older Readers.
 Her second, Wildlife, won the CBCA Book of the Year, Older Readers and was shortlisted for a number of other awards.
-Her third book, Cloudwish, will be launched next week and I predict awards.
+Fiona’s third book, Cloudwish, will be launched next week and I predict awards.
 Her books are published internationally.
 Before writing YA fiction, Fiona wrote television scripts.
 She lives in Melbourne with her family.

 - Nona & Me by Clare Atkins, (protagonist’s childhood best friend is indigenous, and indigenous community setting and issues),

 - Not If I See You First by Eric Lindstrom, US, (protagonist is blind) (I read both these titles to blurb them),

 - The First Third by Will Kostakis, (protagonist’s friend is gay and has cerebral palsy)

 - Two Boys Kissing by David Levithan US (main characters are gay)